 In Zhang et al. (2012) we demonstrated that a correlation exists between the LMXB population and the stellar age of the host galaxy.
 Namely, the specific frequency of LMXBs is $\sim 50\%$ higher in older galaxies than in younger ones.
-We demonstrated that this excess could not be explained by only the fact that older galaxies have larger GC-LMXBs populations, but also intrinsic evolution of the LMXB population with time is likely to play a role.
+We demonstrated that this excess could be explained by the fact that older galaxies have larger GC-LMXBs populations, and by the intrinsic evolution of the LMXB population with time is likely to play a role.
 In the view of these findings we investigate whether the observed source excess in the outskirts of galaxies correlates with the stellar age.

-Following Zhang et al. (2012), the sample of 20 galaxies was divided to younger and older galaxies using median age of 6 Gyrs, which resulted in 10 younger and 10 older systems.
+Following Zhang et al. (2012), the sample of 20 galaxies was divided into younger and older galaxies using a median age of 6 Gyrs, which resulted in ten younger and ten older systems.
 We built stacked radial source density profiles for both sub-samples as described in Sect.
 4.1, and depicted them in Fig. 7.
 Compared to the predicted LMXB level, both young and old galaxies have a significant excess of X-ray sources in the $(4 - 10)r_e$ region.
-In young galaxies 199.8 sources are observed above the CXB level in the outer region, which is twice larger than the predicted number of LMXBs from the $K{\rm S}$ -band light (66.8).
-For the old sub-sample we detect 409.6 sources above the CXB level, being a factor of 3.5 times more than the $K{\rm S}$ -band prediction (91.3).
-Thus, the source excess appears to be somewhat more significant in old galaxies than in young ones.
+In young galaxies 199.8 sources are observed above the CXB level in the outer region, which is two times larger than the predicted number of LMXBs from the K_S -band light (66.8).
+For the old sub-sample we detect 409.6 sources above the CXB level, which is 3.5 times more than the K_S -band prediction (91.3).
+Thus, the source excess appears to be more significant in older galaxies than in younger ones.
 This result can be interpreted as the result of two combined effects.
 First, a strong correlation exists between the stellar age and the specific frequency of GCs (Zhang et al. 2012).
-Indeed, in our sample the median $S_N$ is significantly higher for old galaxies ( $S_N = 4.64$ ) than for younger ones ( $S_N$ = 1.56), implying that the frequency of GC-LMXBs is also notably higher for older galaxies in the outer regions.
+In our sample the median S_N is significantly higher for older galaxies (S_N = 4.64) than for younger ones (S_N = 1.56), implying that the frequency of GC-LMXBs is also notably higher for older galaxies in the outer regions.

 Second, if younger galaxies indeed have smaller populations of primordially formed LMXBs, there would also be fewer kicked sources in the outskirts.
-Note that the median stellar mass of the young and old sample is comparable $(1.53\times10^{10}~M{\odot}$ and $1.47~\times10^{10}~M{\odot}$ , respectively), hence the importance of supernova kicks should be comparable.
+We note that the median stellar mass of the young and old sample is comparable (1.53×1010 M{\odot} and 1.47 $\times 10^{10}$ M{\odot} , respectively), hence the importance of supernova kicks should be comparable.